 Lots of people have trouble sleeping.
 They may take medications to overcome insomnia but worry about the potential side effects.
-At this time, anxiety about infection or job insecurity may be keeping lots more people awake.
+For the last few years, anxiety about infection or job insecurity has kept lots of people awake.
 Could the Ayurvedic herb ashwagandha help you fall asleep?
+Some readers report success.

 Could Ashwagandha Help You Sleep Better?

 Q. I am high-strung and have had a lifelong struggle with insomnia.
 That is, until I added ashwagandha to my supplement regimen.

 The change was slow and gradual and took a few months, but I started noticing that I could easily fall asleep.

 Then, I had the reverse problem.
 I’m a night person.
 I love to stay up late after work to watch stuff I’ve taped off the TV, and now I find that I simply can’t stay awake.
 Every night I fall asleep in my armchair, wake up hours later, amble off to bed and sleep some more.

 I could probably sleep ten hours a day if I wanted to (but I don’t).
 I know it’s the ashwagandha.

 A. Ashwagandha is the common name for an Indian herb known officially as Withania somnifera.
 In the Ayurvedic tradition, practitioners would prescribe it to people needing a tonic, a stimulant or an aphrodisiac (African Journal of Traditional, Complementary and Alternative Medicines, July 3, 2011).
 They used it for children as well as frail elderly individuals.